Dispute Models

 That is the role of dispute.

 A dispute model is the part of a Presence Adjudication System that defines how challenged claims are reopened, who may challenge them, on what grounds, under what timing, with what evidence, at what cost, and with what consequences.
-It is not an optional feature for edge cases.
-It is one of the core ways a Type 6 system turns procedural claims of honesty into something more durable and credible.

 Without dispute, a system may still verify.
 It may still publish.
 It may still finalize.
 But it cannot convincingly claim to be adversarially robust.